dpareasy/Assignment1/README.md

 ### Components diagram ###

-In the figure below is presented the whole software architecture.
+In the figure below the whole software architecture is presented.

 ![UML](https://user-images.githubusercontent.com/92155300/204332874-0d9a1983-ce54-49de-9901-9b57fcc840c6.png)